stevsharp/BlazorConsumerConsumingAWebAPI/README.md

-# Blazor Consumer: Consuming a Web API
+# Blazor WebAssembly HttpClient – Consuming a Web API

 This repository contains a sample project demonstrating how to consume a Web API using Blazor, a web framework for building interactive web UIs.